sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 #.
 A theoretical and empirical justification for the hypothesized model.

 #.
-A complete description of how the model was specified (e.g. the indicator
+A complete description of how the model was specified (e.g., the indicator
    variables for each latent factor, covariances between latent variables, and any correlations between error terms).
 A path diagram, like the one in :numref:`fig-cfa3` would be good to include.

 #.
-A description of the sample (e.g. demographic information, sample size,
+A description of the sample (e.g., demographic information, sample size,
    sampling method).

 #.
 A description of the type of data used (e.g., nominal |nominal|, continuous